Nuitka/Nuitka/Developer_Manual.rst

                         are not run.
 Default is True.
   --skip-cpython37-tests
                         The standard CPython3.7 test suite.
 Execute this for all corner cases to be covered.
 With Python 2.x these are not run.
 Default is True.
+  --skip-cpython38-tests
+                        The standard CPython3.8 test suite.
+Execute this for all corner cases to be covered.
+With Python 2.x these are not run.
+Default is True.
   --no-python2.6        Do not use Python 2.6 even if available on the system.